Formerly high-scoring Rams now struggling to put up points

 The innovative tactical mind that inspired countless copycats and propelled his offensive disciples to head coaching jobs of their own is now trying to coax consistency from many of the same offensive players who were here in 2017.
 McVay is also marveling at the work being done by his newest rising assistant, wunderkind defensive coordinator Brandon Staley.

-Los Angeles (5-3) is an NFC contendes yet again because of Staley’s defense — and because the offense can still move the ball, ranking sixth in the league in total yards (396.4).
+Los Angeles (5-3) is an NFC contender yet again because of Staley’s defense — and because the offense can still move the ball, ranking sixth in the league in total yards (396.4).
 But because LA can’t finish those drives with consistent points, the spotlight on Jared Goff and his playmakers is growing.

 “The big theme for us is consistency throughout the course of games,” McVay said Monday after returning from a bye week spent studying football film, catching up on sleep and watching “This Is Us” with his fiancée.